VaishnaviAsuri/Classification-of-Stars-from-a-NASA-dataset/README.md

-# Classification-of-Stars-from-a-NASA-datasetThis project deals with Star type classification using Machine Learning on Python.
-NASA
+# Classification-of-Stars-from-a-NASA-dataset
-has a Star and Exoplanet database that consists of tremendous amounts of raw data.
+This project deals with Star type classification using Machine Learning on Python.
+NASA has a Star and Exoplanet database that consists of tremendous amounts of raw data.
 This project aims at classifying the data using various Machine learning techniques.
 The classification of data creates pathways for predictive analysis of planetary systems based on